What is a CAS?

 We cannot tell any student exactly how long it will take to receive a CAS, as it depends on several factors, including their course of study, immigration history and previous studies in the UK and their home country.

 Please note that the steps in the CAS request process are checks we are required to carry out by the Home Office.
 We cannot issue any student a CAS until we are completely satisfied they fully meet their Student Route requirements.

 When do you start and stop issuing CAS?

 The deadlines for issuing CAS are as follows:

-- If you are applying for your Student visa outside the UK, the deadline is 4 weeks before your course start date.
+- If you are applying for your Student visa outside the UK, the deadline is 7 weeks before your course start date

 - If you are applying for your Student visa inside the UK, the deadline is 1 week before your course start date if your current visa permits study.
 If your current visa does not permit full time study the deadline for CAS issuance will be as stated above for students applying from outside the UK.